 1) Down rods for Sloped Ceilings:

 If you have a “sloped ceiling,” you will need to make sure that you use the correct “down-rod” length to avoid having fan blades hit the ceiling when in motion.
-Most kits come with optional length down rods; 6”, 12”, etc. make sure you select the correct length for your installation
+Most kits have optional length down rods: 6”, 12”, etc. Make sure you select the correct length for your installation

 2) Ceiling Height: